madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 [2, 3, 4, 5]
 ```
 # Producers of iterators
 These are methods that attach to iterators to produce more iterators.
 Popular examples of these "Producers" are 1. `Map` 2. `Filter`.
-Also I assume if you're reading this blog you are aware about the concepts of map and filter.
+Also, I assume if you're reading this blog you are aware of the concepts of map and filter.

 A map creates an iterator that you can attach other iterators (and so on...).
-An obvious question to this is how do you resolve these chained iterators to get a value.
+An obvious question to this is how do you resolve these chained iterators to get a value?
 This leads us to the next topic

 # Consumers of iterators
-Consumers are methods like `collect` the take in chained iterators and run it one by one by on data that that each producer resolves to.
+Consumers are methods like `collect` the take in chained iterators and run it one by one on data that each producer resolves to.

 `Iterator1 => Data => Iterator 2 => Data => Iterator 3 => Data`